-The requirements of the General Standard for the Labelling of Pre-packaged Foods (CXS 1-1985), the Guidelines on Nutrition Labelling (CXG 2-1985) and the Guidelines for Use of Nutrition and Health Claims (CXG 23-1997) apply to [name of the product] for young children.
+The requirements of the General Standard for the Labelling of Pre-packaged Foods (CXS 1-1985), the Guidelines on Nutrition Labelling (CXG 2-1985) and the Guidelines for Use of Nutrition and Health Claims (CXG 23-1997) apply to DRINK FOR YOUNG CHILDREN in Section 2.1.
 These requirements include a prohibition on the use of nutrition and health claims for foods for infants and young children except where specifically provided for in relevant Codex Standards or national legislation.

-9.1 The Name of the Product
+- 9.1 The Name of the Product - 9.1.1 The text of the label and all other information accompanying the product shall be written in the appropriate language(s). - 9.1.2 The name of the product shall be DRINK FOR YOUNG CHILDREN as defined in Section 2.1, or any appropriate designation indicating the true nature of the product, in accordance with national [or regional] usage. - 9.1.3 The sources of protein in the product shall be clearly shown on the label - a) If [name of animal] milk is the only source of protein[], the product may be labelled 'DRINK FOR YOUNG CHILDREN based on [name of animal] milk [protein]'. - b) If [name of plant] is the only source of protein[], the product may be labelled DRINK FOR YOUNG CHILDREN based on [name of plant] [protein]'.

-- 9.1.1 The text of the label and all other information accompanying the product shall be written in the appropriate language(s). - 9.1.2 The name of the product shall be [name of the product] for Young Children] as defined in Section 2.1, or any appropriate designation indicating the true nature of the product, in accordance with national [or regional] usage. - 9.1.3 The sources of protein in the product shall be clearly shown on the label. - a) If [name of animal] milk is the only source of protein[\], the product may be labelled '[name of the product] for young children based on [name of animal] milk [protein]'. - b) If [name of plant] is the only source of protein[\], the product may be labelled '[name of the product] for young children based on [name of plant] [protein]'. - c) If [name of animal] milk and [name of plant] are the sources of protein[\], the product may be labelled 'Follow-up Formula for Older Infants Based on [name of animal] milk protein and [name of plant] protein' or '[name of the product] for young children based on [name of plant] protein and [name of animal] milk protein'. - \ For clarity, addition of individual amino acids where needed to improve protein quality does not preclude use of the above labelling options. - 9.1.4 A product which contains neither milk nor any milk derivative shall be labelled "contains no milk or milk products" or an equivalent phrase.
+- c) If [name of animal] milk and [name of plant] are the sources of protein[], the product may be labelled DRINK FOR YOUNG CHILDREN Based on [name of animal] milk protein and [name of plant] protein' or DRINK FOR YOUNG CHILDREN based on [name of plant] protein and [name of animal] milk protein'. - For clarity, addition of individual amino acids where needed to improve protein quality does not preclude use of the above labelling options. - 9.1.4 A product which contains neither milk nor any milk derivative shall be labelled "contains no milk or milk products" or an equivalent phrase.